America's Most Attended Stand-Up Comedy Training

 3. Instructor Performance Resume

-There are a number of wannabe stand up “comedy” teachers who are writers, monologists, speakers, ‘alt comedians’, columnists, improvisers, academicians, bar comedians, high school teachers, restaurant owners, friends of famous comedians, storytellers (Normal people who can't edit), open mikers and booking agents.
-If your teacher hasn’t headlined clubs nationally, worked the road, or doesn’t have an inner working knowledge of the current stand-up comedy then you could be wasting time and money.
+Several wannabes stand-up "comedy" teachers are writers, monologists, speakers, 'alt comedians', columnists, improvisers, academicians, bar comedians, high school teachers, restaurant owners, friends of famous comedians, storytellers (people who can't edit), open mikers, and booking agents.
+If your teacher has yet to headline clubs nationally, worked the road, or doesn't have an inner working knowledge of the current stand-up comedy, then you could be wasting time and money.
 Demand the performance resume of anyone who claims to teach comedy.
-It’s your guarantee that the instructor might possess knowledge that you can use.
+You guarantee that the instructor may have knowledge you can use.

 Kurtis Matthews and Michael Meehan are nationally touring comedians.
-Kurtis’ teaching resume spans twenty one years, his performance career almost three decades and he still performs in clubs, private and corporate functions.
-Check out his resume here and his national comedy tour here www.addictscomedy.com
+Kurtis' teaching resume spans 26 years, his performance career almost 3 decades, and he continues to perform in clubs and at private and corporate events.
+Check out his resume here.

-Some (new and career non professional comedians, mostly) say, “Those who can’t do, teach.”
+Some (mostly new and career non-professional comedians) say, "Those who can't do, teach."
 However, what can one say about those who do both?
-ALL OF OUR TEACHERS DO BOTH and still make the time to make comedy teaching a priority to assist you to not to make the same early career mistakes we experienced.
+ALL OF OUR TEACHERS DO BOTH and still make the time to prioritize comedy teaching to assist you in not making the same early career mistakes we experienced.

 4. Instructor Teaching Resume

-Being a talented comedian doesn’t guarantee that one will make a good comedy teacher.
-Just as a great jockey might not be a talented horse trainer or a great baseball player may be a terrible coach, one skill doesn’t guarantee another.
-A minimum of ten years teaching is a good indication that someone is heading a successful program and not just cobbling together a workshop passing for a quick paycheck.
-In addition, look for a long term class schedule posted on their websites as it will show that this person is serious about teaching, has a healthy program and can help with your long term comedy future.
+Being a talented comedian doesn't guarantee that one will make a good comedy teacher.
+Just as a great jockey might not be a competent horse trainer or a great baseball player may be a terrible coach, one skill doesn't guarantee another.
+A minimum of ten years of stand-up teaching indicates that someone is leading a successful program, not just cobbling together a workshop to pass for a quick paycheck.
+In addition, look for a long-term class schedule posted on their website, as it will show that this person is serious about teaching, has a robust program, and can support your long-term comedy future.

 5. Comprehensive Career Support